kamesstory/kamesstory.github.io/next-js-rewrite.md

 These sections are:

-1. A Thing I've Built
+1. A Thing I've Worked On

 This will be a section on things I've built, essentially list out projects that I've built.
 For now, fill with lorem ipsum text of various lengths besides the title of the thing I've built.